In the guide

 A Europe-wide assessment has concluded that people are unlikely to catch the disease.
 However, it is recommended that livestock keepers and others in close contact with livestock follow existing good practice measures when working with livestock and abortion material.

-Pregnant women should also follow existing Department for Environment, Food and Rural Affairs (Defra) guidance that advises them to avoid close contact with animals (including sheep, cows and goats) that are giving birth.
+In 2015, Department for Environment, Food and Rural Affairs (Defra) guidance advised pregnant women to avoid close contact with animals (including sheep, cows and goats) that are giving birth.

 Could it affect the food I eat?

 There is currently no evidence that SBV could cause illness in humans.
 Work is ongoing to identify if it could affect humans in any way.
 Any new information about SBV outbreaks would appear on the Food Standards Agency website.

 What can be done to reduce the risks?

 Vaccination may be possible (your veterinary surgeon will be able to provide more information).

 Control of midges is unlikely to be effective given that they are very widespread, and appear to be very effective at spreading SBV.

 It is important that strict hygiene measures are carried out during assisted lambings and calvings.